sharovik/devbot/documentation/build.md

 ```
 make build
 ```
-3. If there is no errors, you will see the next binary files -- `./bin/slack-bot-current-system` - the slack-bot binary file which is ready for run -- `./scripts/install/run` - installation script
+3. If there are no errors, you will see the next binary files -- `./bin/slack-bot-current-system` - the slack-bot binary file which is ready for run -- `./scripts/install/run` - installation script
 -- `./scripts/update/run` - update script